Beliavsky/Fortran-code-on-GitHub/README.md

 [smart-pointers](https://github.com/sourceryinstitute/smart-pointers): tracks references to program resources and automates the freeing of those resources if and only if the reference count drops to zero, by Damian Rouson et al. Most commonly, the reference is a pointer and the resource is memory.

+[Traits-for-Fortran](https://github.com/difference-scheme/Traits-for-Fortran): A traits system for Fortran is described, by Konstantinos Kifonidis et al. Its aim is to endow the language with state-of-the-art capabilities for both compile-time and run-time polymorphism, that are similar to those of the Swift, Rust, Go, or Carbon languages.

 [VectorClass](https://github.com/thchang/VectorClass): Fortran 2003 dynamic memory array that functions similarly (but not identically) to the C++ Vector class, by Tyler Chang

 [Yet Another Fortran Tree (yaftree)](https://github.com/gronki/yaftree): single-module lightweight implementation of a dictionary (key--value pairs) and set (only keys), by Dominik Gronkiewicz.
 Some features, such as interface for popular data types (INTEGER, CHARACTER etc) are intentionally omitted to keep the size down to the minimum.